 What to do

-But Wait, There’s More
+But Wait, Parents, There’s More

 Where to eat

-Don’t shoot the messenger, but restaurants are crazy crowded all weekend long.
+Don’t shoot the messenger, but restaurants are crazy-crowded all weekend long.
 I have heard that the further from campus one goes, the better luck they have had in this regard.
 Of course, that also means daring to get into your car and navigate through the traffic and find parking again later.
 Try to eat at off times.
 We have even picked up subs and brought them back to our hotel.
 (Check out our blog on restaurants as to where is good.)

-Are you Ready for Some Football?
+Are You Ready for Some Football?

-Some parents use Parent’s Weekend to make their first trip to Disney, Epcot or Universal.
+Some parents use Parent’s Weekend to make their first trip to Disney, Epcot, or Universal.
 This leads me to the expenses associated with the weekend; some parents choose not to come up at all for Parent’s Weekend and simply come on a non-football weekend.
 We once flew our son home for the weekend instead.
 Transportation from Orlando isn’t terribly costly, particularly in comparison to what we spend on a typical Parent’s Weekend.
-Flying him home was cheaper than driving, paying for gas, tolls, meals and hotel.
+Flying him home was cheaper than driving, paying for gas, tolls, meals, and hotel.
 And you can’t forget a trip or two to the store to get all those things your student has been holding off on since they don’t really fit into his/her new budget.